lgbouma/goumlab/content/blog/exoplanets/tessPointing.md

   host-planets.
 We've also become familiar with our own blue dot's place in this
   arrangement: third-closest to the Sun.

 Ok.
-Let's take a breather, in maybe 1991.
-Kurt Cobain and Dave Grohl are turning out the lights, and we know about the 9 planets you probably heard about in elementary school:
+Let's take a breather, in maybe 1991. *Smells Like Teen Spirit* just broke, and we know about the 9 planets you heard about in school:
-Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto.[^fn-2] Along the way, many astronomers have claimed detection of planets around stars other than our own, but none of these claims stood up to further observations.
+Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto.[^fn-2] Along the way, a few astronomers have claimed detection of planets around other stars, but none of these claims stand up to further observation.
 Things are about to change.

   * 1992: Frail and Wolszczan discover two planets orbiting a pulsar (a